parkerallbritton/Flixster/README.md

 ### Notes
 Just like with last week's project, the emulation of a virtual android device is unreliable at best and crashes/fails to load ot begin with on my current computer.
 Following the guide for using my personal Android device instead to run the app and make a video walkthrough on it proved just as innefective.
 I am constantly working to resolve this issue, but I have yet to emulate the app.
 I was able to succesfully boot the virtual device a single time.
 However, the Flix app was not loaded onto the device.
 Attempting to restart the virtual device merely put me back at square one: unable to boot the virtual Pixel phone.

+*UPDATE*
+I was able to properly load the emulator, after much deliberation and the use of every remaining ounce of patience in my body, and record a gif of the user stories to push to the repository and the readme.
 ### Open-source libraries used

 - [Android Async HTTP](https://github.com/codepath/CPAsyncHttpClient) - Simple asynchronous HTTP requests with JSON parsing